 The electricity access roll-out program aims at increasing connections, boost economic activities all over the country, direct and indirect creation of jobs and raise off-firm jobs.
-The ongoing EARP will enable energy sector stakeholders to connect at least 16% of the population or 350,000 customers to the grid by 2012.
-It is in this regard therefore that remote areas have been identified to benefit this grant.
+The ongoing Electricity Access Roll out Program will enable energy sector stakeholders to connect at least 16% of the population or 350,000 customers to the grid by 2012.
+It's in this regard therefore that remote areas in western zone have been identified to benefit this grant.